esraaeltayar/ada-template-website/README.md

 ## More Politics on Youtube!

-One interesting finding from our analysis of YouTube videos is that the news and politics category seems to be experiencing rapid growth.
+In our first part of our analysis, we are examining the general interest in political videos on YouTube.
+Therefore, we focus on the three categories which potentially could include political videos, that is "News & Politics", "People & Blogs", and "Nonprofits & Activism" and plot the amount of quarterly released videos and the quartaly total views per category.
+One interesting finding from our analysis of YouTube videos is that the "News & Politics" category seems to be experiencing rapid growth.
 Specifically, the number of videos in this category appears to be increasing exponentially, and the number of views is following a similar trend.

 ![quarterly video release](/assets/img/number_videos_uploaded.png)